 Block out the sound

-Once your guinea pigs are inside, its important to block as much of the sound and lights out as possible.
-Closing windows and closing curtains and blinds are a fairly easy but effective way of achieving this.
+Once your guinea pigs are inside, it’s important to block as much of the sound and lights out as possible.
+Closing windows and closing curtains and blinds are fairly easy but effective ways of achieving this.

 If your guinea pig is still outside, covering the hutch with a thick blanket or towels can help to block out the light flashes of fireworks.